moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

         "label_for_charts": "email local-part matches",
     }
 ```
 We can include raw SQL statements, but we must ensure they are valid for all dialects we are considering.
+This test uses `split_part` which is not available in `sqlite`, hence its exclusion.
+We suppose that this particular comparison level is crucial for the test to make sense - otherwise we should try and re-write in a way that doesn't needlessly exclude some SQL dialects.

 ```py linenums="33"
     linker = helper.linker(df, settings_dict, **helper.extra_linker_args())